 Food processor: Depending on the exact size of your processor, it may be pretty full once all the ingredients are added.
 If so, you can process the ingredients for this recipe in two partial batches, and then stir both batches together at the end.

-Consistency: The exact consistency of this recipe is entirely up to you.
+Consistency and Yield: The exact consistency of this recipe is entirely up to you.
 We think it's gorgeous and has great texture when left a bit chunkier, more like a traditional cranberry "relish."
 If you prefer, however, you can make it smoother, so it's closer to a typical cranberry "sauce."
-The exact consistency you choose will affect the final yield – when coarsely processed, this recipe will yield about 4¼ cups, but if you process it until rather smooth, it will yield about 3 1/2 cups.
+The consistency you choose will affect the final yield – when coarsely processed, this recipe will yield about 4 1/4 cups, but if you process it until rather smooth, it will yield about 3 1/2 cups.
 (Note that, for the nutrition calculation below, we settled on a middle-ground of 4 cups.)

 Make-ahead tips: This cranberry sauce can be made a day or two in advance.
 Keep refrigerated until serving.